Internal linking is a key part of on-site SEO and can have an impact on how your site does (or doesn't) rank.

 The FSRI block used for the Modern Homepage is intentionally designed with a single link and proper anchor text.

 There's a soft limit to how many links Google will crawl or index on a page.
+See: Google cautions against too many internal links.

 This does not mean that you should be trying to count links on your webpage.